Phil Crump: International career

 Early in Crump's international career, New Zealand's four time World Champion Barry Briggs predicted that he would be a future World Champion.

 Phil Crump rode in three World Finals during his career.
 His first appearance in a World Final was at the famous Wembley Stadium in 1975 where he scored 10 points to finish in 6th place.
 He achieved his best placing at the Silesian Stadium in Katowice, Poland in 1976 when he finished in third place on 12 points behind English pair Peter Collins and Malcolm Simmons.
 Crump's final World Final appearance was in 1982 when he finished in a disappointing 14th place at the Los Angeles Memorial Coliseum.
 He scored 4 points in his five rides on the night, all third-place finishes in his first four races.
 Crump rode in the controversial Heat 14 which saw the clash between defending champion Bruce Penhall of the United States, and Englishman Kenny Carter.

 Crump won his only World Championship when he was a member of the Australian team that won the 1976 Speedway World Team Cup at the White City Stadium in London alongside team captain John Boulger, Billy Sanders, Phil Herne, and reserve Garry Middleton.
 Australia scored 31 points in the final, with Crump the top scorer with 11.
 His only loss was to Sweden's 1974 World Champion Anders Michanek in Heat 9.

-Teaming with South Australian champion Boulger, Phil Crump would finish in second place in the 1974 Speedway World Pairs Championship held at the Hyde Road Speedway in Manchester, England.
+Teaming with South Australian champion Boulger, Crump would finish in second place in the 1974 Speedway World Pairs Championship held at the Hyde Road Speedway in Manchester.
 In 1975 they teamed again to finish in fifth place in Wrocław, Poland.
 Crump would team with Billy Sanders to finish in fourth place in 1976 in Eskilstuna, Sweden, and seventh in 1977 in Manchester.
-He teamed with Queenslands John Titman to again finish fourth in Vojens, Denmark in 1979, and another Qld rider in Steve Regeling to finish sixth in 1985 in Rybnik, Poland, and ninth in 1986 in the West German city of Pocking.
+He teamed with Queensland's John Titman to again finish fourth in Vojens, Denmark in 1979, and another Qld rider in Steve Regeling to finish sixth in 1985 in Rybnik, Poland, and ninth in 1986 in the West German city of Pocking.
 The 1986 World Pairs Championship was Phil Crump's last appearance in a World Final as a rider.